koedi/tira-loska/documentation/week3.md

 For DFS, I created my own implementation of stack - MyStack - which I plan to use as part of DFS recursion.
 Also class Cell is created for this purpose and to be placed in MyStack.

 After I finished DFS implementation without MyStack is time to say goodbye to MyStack and Cell classes.
 Luckily there is a another way to implement recursion through all unvisited neighbours.
 Is it faster?
 I don't know.
 Is it cleaner?
 Probably.
 Is it "more sophisticated"?
-Well, no. I'll leave MyStack implmentation (do not delete) in case there is still need for it.
+Well, no. I'll leave MyStack implementation (do not delete) in case there is still need for it.

 ### Test actions implemented: